Tags:

 This also means the polished reveal molding at top of door below side glass is longer on the convertible than hard top, and the reveal molding at top of door below vent window is shorter on the convertible than the hard top.

-Started by Jason Edge in General Discussion.
-Last reply by Dennis P. DiBari 1 hour ago.
+Started by Bill Wolf in 1963/64 Cadillac Specific Discussion.
+Last reply by Jason Edge 8 hours ago.
 1 Reply 0 Likes

 I bought this seat material thinking that it’s…